alfieroddan/vision-demo/camera_module/README.md

 ### FlyCapture2 SDK

 For the camera software, you can use whatever your camera suits.
+We have a point greay flea 3 so I will use this.

 We need [FlyCapture2](https://www.teledynevisionsolutions.com/en-gb/products/flycapture-sdk/) for arm64 linux.
 At the time of writing we download flycapture.2.13.3.31_arm64 (note it's not actually supported for Ubuntu 24, but it works).

 Then to install the SDK, follow [these steps](https://www.teledynevisionsolutions.com/en-gb/support/support-center/application-note/iis/getting-started-with-flycapture-2-and-arm/).